gitbls/pistrong/README.md

 Or, if you're so inclined, do it yourself and leave a pull request.

-Testing and documenting cert installation steps for Android and MacOS is another area where your help would be greatly appreciated, in addition to adding support to InstallPiStrong for more Linux distros.
+Testing and documenting cert installation steps for Android and MacOS is another area where I would really apprecaite your help, in addition to adding support to InstallPiStrong for more Linux distros.